stewi1014/sierpinski-in-golang/README.md

 # sierpinski-in-opengl
-Simple program that draws a Sierpinski triangle using OpenGL 2.1 in golang
+A simple program that draws a Sierpinski triangle using OpenGL 2.1 in golang